-Summer College for YOUth is a community education program for children birth to 17 years old.
+Summer College for Youth is a community education program for children kindergarten to high school.
 The program is designed to provide fresh subject matter, challenging ideas and a positive experience for children.

 The subject areas vary each summer in the topics of arts and crafts, food and fun, discover and learn, musical notes, trips and tours, engaging generations, science adventures, sports and recreation and test preparation.